Configuring LDAP Servers

 If all checks fail, please contact Linewize Support for further assistance.

-Failed to Sync, reason was Referral
+Failed to Sync: Referral

 If this check fails, please contact Linewize Support for further assistance.

-Failed to Sync, reason was Invalid credentials
+Failed to Sync: Invalid credentials

 If all checks fail, please contact Linewize Support for further assistance.

-Failed to Sync, reason was Operations error
+Failed to Sync: Operations error

 If all checks fail, please contact Linewize Support for further assistance.